Rajendra Institute of Medical Sciences: Buildings

 Super specialty building houses department of cardiology, cardio OPD, department of urology, department of pediatric surgery and has space for other departments developing in future.
 Oncology block it has onco OPD, ward, OTs and central library on the top 2 floors.

 Several small buildings like CSSD, mechanised laundry, Blood bank, kitchen and morgue, etc. are situated within the campus.

 Administrative block houses offices of many officials.
 Academic complex houses all the lecture theatres, practical halls and director's office.
 Department of anatomy and FMT have separate buildings.
 Anatomy lecture theatre is situated next to the academic complex.
 RIMS Auditorium is situated near gate no 1.
 It is very large and can easily accommodate 500 people.
 Rims stadium in the campus hosts all the sports events and concerts during fests.
 A yoga centre and gym is coming up in the stadium building.
 Nursing school has 2 separate buildings.
 New trauma centre and emergency block, paying ward and new administrative building inaugurated in 2019.
 A SBI is situated inside the campus for convenience of Doctors, medical students and staff.

 Academics

 The intake every year used to be 90 students for the undergraduate course.
-As per the new regulations of the Medical Council of India (MCI) it has increased its seats to fill 150(+30 for EWS) undergraduate students.
+As per the new regulations of the National Medical Commission (NMC) it has increased its seats to fill 150 (+30 for EWS) undergraduate students.
 The authorities are trying to upgrade it to 250 seats.

 The Institute provides postgraduate education in almost every department.
 The neurosurgery department offers a M.Ch.
 (Master chirurgiae or Master of Surgery) degree.
 All seats are filled through NEET, a part of it through the national level merit and rest through the state level merit.